Frances Oldham Kelsey: Work on thalidomide

-Kelsey's insistence that the drug should be fully tested prior to approval was vindicated when the births of deformed infants in Europe were linked to thalidomide ingestion by their mothers during pregnancy.
+Kelsey's insistence that the drug should be fully tested prior to approval was vindicated in November 1961 when the births of deformed infants in Europe were linked to thalidomide ingestion by their mothers during pregnancy.
 Researchers discovered that the thalidomide crossed the placental barrier and caused serious birth defects.
-She was hailed on the front page of The Washington Post as a heroine for averting a similar tragedy in the U.S. Morton Mintz, author of The Washington Post article, said "[Kelsey] prevented ... the birth of hundreds or indeed thousands of armless and legless children."
+In March 1962, after distributing "experimental" tablets to tens of thousands of patients without approval (with 17 malformed births confirmed and dozens more suspected), Richardson-Merrell at last withdrew their FDA application.
+Kelsey was hailed on the front page of The Washington Post as a heroine for averting a large-scale tragedy in the U.S. Morton Mintz, author of The Washington Post article, said "[Kelsey] prevented ... the birth of hundreds or indeed thousands of armless and legless children."
 Kelsey insisted that her assistants, Oyama Jiro and Lee Geismar, as well as her FDA superiors who backed her strong stance, deserved credit as well.
 The narrative of Kelsey's persistence was used to help pass rigorous drug approval regulation in 1962.

-After Morton Mintz broke the story in July 1962, there was a substantial public outcry.
+After Mintz broke the story in July 1962, there was a substantial public outcry.
 The Kefauver Harris Amendment was passed unanimously by Congress in October 1962 to strengthen drug regulation.
 Companies were required to demonstrate the efficacy of new drugs, report adverse reactions to the FDA, and request consent from patients participating in clinical studies.
 The drug testing reforms required "stricter limits on the testing and distribution of new drugs" to avoid similar problems.
 The amendments, for the first time, also recognized that "effectiveness [should be] required to be established prior to marketing."

 As a result of her blocking American approval of thalidomide, Kelsey was awarded the President's Award for Distinguished Federal Civilian Service by John F. Kennedy on August 7, 1962, becoming the second woman so honoured.
 After receiving the award, Kelsey continued her work at the FDA.
-There she played a key role in shaping and enforcing the 1962 amendments.
-She also became responsible for directing the surveillance of drug testing at the FDA.
+There, she played a key role in shaping and enforcing the 1962 amendments.
+She was named Director of the Investigational Drug Branch.

-Kelsey retired from the FDA in 2005, at age 90, after 45 years of service.